manifold-systems/manifold/manifold-core-parent/manifold/README.md

 Because the framework plugs directly into the compiler, a code generator written as a type manifold *is no longer a separate build step*, it generates code on-demand as the compiler asks for types.
 This significantly reduces the complexity of code generation and enables it to function *incrementally*.
-Thus, contrary to conventional code generations techniques, type manifolds:
+Thus, contrary to conventional code generation techniques, type manifolds:
 * require **_zero_ build steps**
 * produce **_zero_ on-disk source code** (but can if desired)